 Jim recently presented in a webinar entitled, “Encouraging Customer-Initiated LSL Replacement: Two Case Studies,” hosted by the Lead Service Line Collaborative, discussing the Commission’s implementation and management of the Lead Replacement Incentive Program.

 Jim earned his B.A. in Economics and History from Boston College, and his J.D. from Suffolk University Law School.
 He is a member of the Massachusetts Bar and recognized as a 2009 In-House Leaders in the Law by New England In-House/Mass.
 Lawyer’s Weekly.
-Jim is currently licensed to practice only in Massachusetts.
+Jim is currently licensed to practice in New Hampshire and Massachusetts.

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept